RushikeshPilankar/testing/README.md

-hello this is a feacture 10   pull request
+hello this is a feacture 10   pull request   alkjdlkajsljfasljfslajfoajfawjpawjf